Memory

 I memorized the angle of cheekbone,

-every cut of skin stretched,
+the cut of skin stretched,

 the soft roll of forehead.